 - High School Students, while enrolled in high school, may take courses at the college if deemed appropriate by the high school principal or designee and the student's parent or guardian.
 Candidates for admission must submit a completed K-12 Concurrent Enrollment form, along with additional requirements, each semester.
 Please see the Student Checklist for those additional requirements.

 The College does not currently have a program for International students.

 Some academic programs at the College require a criminal background check.
 Students should be aware that the results of the background check may have an impact on academic program eligibility or clinical/community site placement.
 You may be denied access to a program on the basis of the results of the background check.
 The College is required to comply with licensing requirements and with policies of our partner agencies.
 If you have a felony or a misdemeanor in your background, please see your program director to discuss the impact on your academic and professional career.

 Students are responsible for meeting the full requirements for graduation as set forth in the College Catalog.
 Counselors assist students in planning their program of study, but the final responsibility for meeting education requirements rests with the student.
 Students must complete an Intent to Graduate Form the semester prior to graduation.
-The deadline for an Intent to Earn A Degree or Intent to Earn A Certificate is October 1st for Fall graduates and March 1st for Spring & Summer graduates.
+The deadline for an Intent to Earn an Associate Degree is October 1st for Fall graduates and March 1st for Spring & Summer graduates.

 There are two (2) types of certificates: